Marybeth Yuen Maul: Education

 Maul first attended Punahou School as one of the few Asian students present.
-However, due to World War II and the Bombing of Pearl Harbor, Punahou's school campus was commandeered by the U.S. military and the students were transferred to the University of Hawaii High School.
+However, due to World War II and the attack on Pearl Harbor, Punahou's school campus was commandeered by the U.S. military and the students were transferred to the University of Hawaii High School.
 Maul's parents decided to send Marybeth, her brother, and one of her sisters to Wisconsin with a family friend's cousin in an attempt to keep them safe during the war.

 In 1943, Marybeth graduated from the University of Wisconsin High School.
-She went on to attend the University of Wisconsin where she graduated in 1947 with a degree in political science.
-Maul attended Cornell Law School but later transferred and finished her law degree at the University of Wisconsin in 1950.
+She went on to attend the University of Wisconsin–Madison where she graduated in 1947 with a degree in political science.
+Maul attended Cornell Law School but later transferred and finished her law degree at the University of Wisconsin Law School in 1950.

-Maul took the Hawai'i bar examination twice.
+Maul took the examination twice for the Hawaii State Bar Association.
 She failed by .02 points in 1950 but passed in 1952.